 - Toss in the veal and brown the veal.
 Salt and Pepper to taste.
 Add nutmeg and continue to brown veal.
 Add tomato paste and stir into coat all of the ground meet.

 - Add tomato puree and bring to boil.
 Add oregano and basil.
-The sauce will cook down and get thick, if necessary add ½ cup of water as you don't want your sauce to thick if the rice needs to finish cooking.
-Because rice or pasta that is not fully cooked will need moisture to finish cooking.
+The sauce will cook down and get thick, if necessary add ½ cup of water as you don't want your sauce too thick if the rice needs to finish cooking.
+Because rice or pasta that is not fully cooked will need enough liquid to finish cooking.

 - Bring down to a simmer and cook covered for about 20 minutes.